 - 23.1 Any notice, direction or request required or permitted to be given hereunder shall be in writing and shall be given by personal delivery, facsimile or by mailing the same in Ontario by first class mail, postage prepaid, addressed as follows: - (a) to the Partnership or General Partner at 161 Bay Street, Suite 4420, Toronto, Ontario, M5J 2S1, facsimile: (416) 365-4080 - (b) to each Limited Partner at his last address shown on the record of Limited Partners or such e-mail address previously provided by the Limited Partner to the General Partner or Partnership. - 23.2 Any notice, direction or request delivered personally or given by facsimile shall be deemed to be received by and given to the addressee on the day of delivery.
 Any notice, direction or request mailed as aforesaid shall be deemed to have been received by and given to the addressee on the third (3rd) business day following the date of mailing, except in the event of a disruption of postal service, in which event such notice, direction or request shall be delivered personally or given by facsimile.
-In the event of a postal disruption, each Limited Partner shall forthwith upon the commencement of the postal disruption advise the General Partner of an e-mail address to which the Limited Partner may be contacted by the General Partner during the postal disruption.
+In the event of a postal disruption, each Limited Partner shall forthwith upon the commencement of the postal disruption advise the General Partner of an e-mail address to which the Limited Partner may be contacted by the General Partner during the postal disruption, failing which the Limited Partner shall be deemed to have waived notice during the duration of the postal disruption.
 The General Partner may change its address and the address of the Partnership for receipt of notice by giving notice of its new address or the new address of the Partnership to each Limited Partner as herein contemplated.